Rudd-O/ansible-samples/roles/prosodyxmpp/README.md

 (which disables the use of the port set to `False`), then remove the corresponding DNS record for that port.
 Correspondingly, if you change any of these ports, you should adjust your DNS configuration to match.

+Naturally, if you disable conference support, or change the subdomain used for the conference server, you must either remove the DNS entry for it, or alter it to matche the subdomain.

 See https://prosody.im/doc/dns for more information on the matter.